 E-File — Electronic filing (e-filing) is the fast, easy and convenient method of filing tax returns or reports and paying amounts owed over the Internet.
 E-filing presents an easy and convenient method of filing your taxes.
 Errors are reduced and refunds are returned faster than mailed documents.
 To e–file your 2016 tax return or other electronic forms, you must verify your identity with your Self-Select PIN or your Adjusted Gross Income …

 — With direct deposit you can have it all.
 Whether you file electronically or on paper, direct deposit gives you access to your refund faster than a paper check.
 Also, direct deposit avoids the likelihood that your check might be stolen or lost, or returned to the IRS as undeliverable.
 When you enter information for this option, take all the time to double-check your bank account number to avoid errors.

 — Your social security number, address and signature and double-check it.
 The IRS will simply send it back for your signature.
 But if you repeatedly forget to sign and the IRS will believe that this is a deliberate pattern, you could face fraud penalties, and unwanted attention on your future returns.
 When you have finished with your forms, take a couple of extra minutes to double-check your information.
 Also, check your spelling and math.
 If your forms are hand-written, make sure they are legible.

 — Find out about tax law changes, helpful tips and IRS announcements all year by subscribing to IRS Tax Tips through IRS.gov, the mobile app from the IRS.
 The IRS issues regularly tips during the season of tax filing.

 All these easy-to-follow steps will help you in filing taxes without any apprehensions and will make the entire tax filing process smoother.
-You can also access professional guidance from professional IRS TAX RELIEF ATTORNEY at Defense Tax Group, the leaders in providing solutions to all your tax problems.
+You can also access professional guidance from professional IRS TAX RELIEF ATTORNEY at Defense Tax Partners, the leaders in providing solutions to all your tax problems.